Simpson Surname Meaning, History & Origin

-Simpson Surname Genealogy
+Simpson Surname Meaning

 The early spelling was Simson.
 And then Simson gave way to Simpson.
 Simpson with the “p” first occurred in 1397 when a John Simpson was thus recorded in Yorkshire.

 - Clan Simpson.
 Simpson Scottish history.

 - The Simpsons of New Machar.
 Simpsons in Aberdeenshire.

 - Paula Smith’s Family History – Simpson.
 Simpsons in Oxford.

 - The Simpson Family of Idle.
 A Yorkshire Simpson family.

 - Simpson History.
 Simpsons from Scotland to Virginia.

 - William Henry Simpson.
 Simpsons from Ireland in Australia.